Boosting the financial wellness for employees

 Methodology

 So how did we approach it? you ask.
-In short, a 1 week sprint was the key, I aligned with the development team to deliver a set of screens at the end of each week, so they can start coding while i'm working and reviewing the next screens with the stakeholders.
+In short, a 1 week sprint was the key, I aligned with the development team to deliver a set of screens at the end of each week, so they can start coding while I'm working and reviewing the next screens with the stakeholders.

-But before all that, i began by asking a lot of questions to figure out who is the app primarily for, how it would benefit them, and how it would align with business goals..
+But before all that, I began by asking a lot of questions to figure out who is the app primarily for, how it would benefit them, and how it would align with business goals..

-It's not the ideal way to do it, but given the tight deadline, i adapted by conducting very quick rounds of internal testing with people around me to test the usability from a 'non-tech' pov.
+It's not the ideal way to do it, but given the tight deadline, I adapted by conducting very quick rounds of internal testing with people around me to test the usability from a 'non-tech' pov.

 Unfortunately..